 Rising U.S. prescription drug spending is estimated to account for more than 10 percent of the country's total health care spending.
 And according to RAND research, prescription drug prices are more than 2.5 times those in other countries.

 Brand-name drugs are the primary driver of America's higher prescription drug prices.
-For branded drugs, U.S. prices averaged 3.44 times higher than those in comparison nations.
+For branded drugs, U.S. prices were 3.44 times those in comparison nations, on average.
 Prices for generic drugs, on the other hand, are slightly lower in the United States than in most other countries.

 Transparency about prices may help address this problem.